atsushieno/ktmidi/README.md

 Here is a list of MIDI 2.0 extensibility in this API:

 - `MidiInput` and `MidiOutput` now has `midiProtocol` property which can be get and/or set.
 When `MidiCIProtocolValue.MIDI2_V1` is specified, then the I/O object is supposed to process UMPs (Universal MIDI Packets).
 - `Midi2Music` is a feature parity with `MidiMusic`, but all the messages are stored as UMPs.
 However, since SMF concepts of time calculation (namely delta time quantization / specification) is useful, we optionally blend it into UMPs and their JR Timestamp messages are actually fake - they store delta times just like SMF.
+Also there are tailored support for meta events equivalent.
+See [design/MidiMusic.md](design/MidiMusic.md) for details.
 - `Midi2Player` is a feature parity with `MidiPlayer`.
 - `UmpFactory` class contains a bunch of utility functions that are used to construct UMP integer values.
 - `dev.atsushieno.ktmidi.ci` package contains a bunch of utility functions that are used to construct MIDI-CI system exclusive packets.